wp-plugins/wp-to-twitter/readme.txt

 = 1.3.2 =

-* Added a #url# shortcode so you can decide where your short URL will appear in the tweet.
+* Added a #url# shortcode so you can decide where your short URL will appear in the Tweet.
 * Couple small bug fixes.
 * Small changes to the settings page.